-Limited Diversity in Madison's Public Schools
+Insufficient Faculty and Staff Diversity in Madison's Public Schools

-As shared previously, Madison's public schools are presently educating a student body comprised of 54% non-white students.
-While MMSD's student body is increasingly of color, the staff does not reflect this diversity.
-The vast majority of the individual's primary charged with educating, supporting, leading and influencing the identity formation of children attending the schools are not.
+While MMSD's student body is increasingly of color, the staff does not nearly reflect this diversity.
+The educators and staff that are primarily charged with educating, supporting, leading and influencing the identity formation of children attending MMSD schools are mostly White and female.
+There are very few teachers of color and even fewer male teachers of color.

-MMSD has attempted to address the issue in the past, but have credited their low employment rates of teachers and administrators of color to the time of year in which the District is able to offer contracts, lack of an sizeable candidate pool from which to draw educators of color and geography.
-It has been long posited that many teachers of color will not move to Madison because of their likeliness to experience cultural dissonance once they relocate to the area - they won't feel they fit in.
+MMSD has attempted to address these issues in the past, but have credited their low employment rates of teachers and administrators of color to the off-time of year in which the District is able to offer contracts, lack of an sizeable candidate pool from which to draw educators of color, and geography.
+It has been long posited by district and community leaders that many teachers of color will not move to Madison because of their likeliness to experience cultural dissonance once they relocate to the area.
+In other words, it is suspected that teachers of color recruited from outside of Madison may experience an "uncomfortable sense of discord, disharmony, confusion or conflict in the midst of their change in cultural environment."